AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    ![idle-channel](assets/idle-channel.gif)

 1. Open the page properties for the Idle Channel.
-Update the Design field to point to `/apps/settings/wcm/designs/we-retail-run,`the design page created in the previous section.
+1. Update the Design field so that it points to `/apps/settings/wcm/designs/we-retail-run`, the design page created in the previous section.

    ![Design config /apps/settings/wcm/designs/we-retail-run](assets/2018-05-07_at_1240pm.png)

    Design config pointing to /apps/settings/wcm/designs/we-retail-run

-1. Edit the newly created Idle Channel to open it.
+1. Edit the newly created Idle Channel so you can open it.

-1. Switch the page mode to **Design** Mode
+1. Switch the page mode to **Design** Mode.

-   1. Click the **wrench** Icon in the Parsys to configure the allowed components
+   1. Select the **wrench** Icon in the Parsys so you can configure the allowed components.

-   1. Select the **Screens** group and the **We.Retail Run - Content** group.
+   1. Select the **Screens** group and the **`We.Retail` Run - Content** group.

    ![2018-04-30_at_5_43pm](assets/2018-04-30_at_5_43pm.png)